vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Package Manager/Git Packages.md

 ### Description
 Git packages can be [added via using their git link](https://docs.unity3d.com/Manual/upm-git.html), this is the url ending in `.git`, and not the url of the repository page.

-### Open UPM
+### OpenUPM
-Sometimes these packages are hosted on [Open UPM](https://openupm.com), in these cases you can follow [these steps](Open%20UPM%20Packages.md) to easily add and maintain packages to your project.
+Sometimes these packages are hosted on [OpenUPM](https://openupm.com), in these cases you can follow [these steps](Open%20UPM%20Packages.md) to easily add and maintain packages to your project.

 ### Subfolders
 As of 2019.3.4.f1 (and 2020.1.a21) git urls for packages [supports subfolders](Git%20Subfolders.md).